gruntwork-io/docs/docs/patcher/getting-started/update-strategies.md

 The **next breaking** strategy will update a dependency to either the next closest breaking change or the latest version of the dependency, whichever is encountered first.

 So if Patcher encounters a breaking change that it cannot patch then it will update the dependencies to the version with the breaking change and stop.
-Otherwise, it will update the dependencies the latest version of that module.
+Otherwise, if no breaking chnages are encountered it will update the dependencies the latest version of that module.

 This may result in an update that requires manual intervention.
 If so, Patcher will provide additional information to help you understand what needs to be done.

 Patcher does this by writing a `README-TO-COMPLETE-UPDATE.md` into the folder containing the dependendency.
 If more than one dependency in a folder has been update to a breaking version, then the `README-TO-COMPLETE-UPDATE.md` file will contain a release note extracts for each breaking change in that folder.

 For example, for the dependencies on `terraform-aws-security/custom-iam-entity` in `infrastructure-live/dev`:
-- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version (there are no breaking changes between `0.65.6` and `0.68.2`)
+- `_global/ops-admin-role/terragrunt.hcl` will be updated from `0.65.6` to `0.68.2`, the latest version
+  - There are no breaking changes between `0.65.6` and `0.68.2`
 - `_global/website-ci-cd-access/terragrunt.hcl` will be updated from `0.61.0` to `0.62.0`, the next highest version with a breaking change that requires manual intervention.

-If any of the dependencies were updated to a breaking version, then the YAML Patcher writes to `stdout` describing these updates will include a `manual_steps_you_must_follow` section listing the generated `README-TO-COMPLETE-UPDATE.md` files, for example:
+If any of the dependencies were updated to a breaking version, then the YAML that Patcher writes to `stdout` describing these updates will include a `manual_steps_you_must_follow` section listing the generated `README-TO-COMPLETE-UPDATE.md` files, for example:

 ```yaml
   successful_updates: